karatelabs/karate/README.md

 # Keywords that set multiple key-value pairs in one step

-`params`, `headers`, `cookies` and `form fields` take a single JSON argument (which can be in-line or a variable reference), and this enables certain types of dynamic data-driven testing.
+`params`, `headers`, `cookies` and `form fields` take a single JSON argument (which can be in-line or a variable reference), and this enables certain types of dynamic data-driven testing, especially because any JSON key with a `null` value will be ignored.
 Here is a good example in the demos: [`dynamic-params.feature`](karate-demo/src/test/java/demo/search/dynamic-params.feature)

 ## `params`
 ```cucumber